containers/build/Documentation/subcommands/run.md

 `acbuild run` will run the given command inside the ACI.

+## --working-dir

+The `--working-dir` flag can be used to specify the working directory for the command being run inside the image.

 ## Options Parsing

 acbuild needs to be able to differentiate between flags to acbuild and flags to